Use a who's-free-when app to find a good night and invite some friends over. Keep it to 4 people max, or else it turns into a drunken clown ensemble.

 We made thousands of pounds of meat in our club, and decided to put together a collection of tips and our favorite recipes.
 We wrote the book we wish we'd had when we started our meat club - simple, illustrative, concise, and fun.

-... and follow us on the socials to be the first to hear when the book comes out.
+... and follow us on the socials to be the first to hear when it hits the app store.

 Post your meat trophy pics up on Twitter, Instagram and Flickr with the hashtag #meatclub.